Once you’ve been blogging a while, it’s easy to feel uninspired when it comes to writing new blog posts.

 How come, you ask?
 Well, they’ll see your blog as authoritative and trust that you’ll keep them up to date on what’s going on in your industry.

-Sure, news-based blog posts struggle to achieve a higher Search Engine Optimisation (SEO) score because they’re not evergreen.
+Sure, news-based blog posts struggle to achieve a good Search Engine Optimisation (SEO) score and rank higher on Google because they’re not evergreen.
 However, they’re undeniably great for building relationships with your target audience.

 Similar to a news-based blog post, the culturally-influenced blog post is all about incorporating national and international holidays, such as Christmas, Easter, Valentine’s Day and Thanksgiving.